tooky/kosli-playground/README.md

 ## [Fork this repo](https://github.com/kosli-dev/playground/fork)

 ## Log into Kosli at https://app.kosli.com using GitHub

 Logging in using GitHub creates a Personal Kosli Organization whose name is your GitHub username.
 You cannot invite other people to your personal organization; it is intended only to try Kosli out as you are now doing.
-For real use you would create a Shared Kosli Organization and invite people to it.
+For real use you would create a Shared Kosli Organization (from the top-right dropdown next to your user-icon) and invite people to it.
-(Shared Organizations are created from the top-right dropdown next to your user-icon.)

 ## At https://app.kosli.com create a Docker Environment